-Best Credit Cards for Travel in Hawaii
+The Best Credit Cards for a Trip to Hawaii

 They went to Honolulu in the winter and found it to be a little cold and rainy, and didn’t return to the islands for decades.
 Hawaii is also about the same distance from the east coast as much of Europe, so it just didn’t seem worth the trip for me.

 It was warm, sunny, and had the right combination of being both exotic and familiar.
-Compared to the mainland United States, Hawaii has it’s own distinct food, culture, geography and language.
+Compared to the mainland United States, Hawaii has its own distinct food, culture, geography and language.

 If Hawaii has one major drawback, it’s the 2,000 miles of ocean that separates it from the rest of the United States.
 Its distance makes it the most expensive domestic destinations you can travel to, and a popular choice for award travelers.

 Because Hawaii is such a popular tourist destination, it can be a hard place to go with miles.
-Not only do some airlines charge a large number of miles for tickets, most make very few seats actually available.
+Not only do some airlines charge a large number of miles for tickets, but most also make very few seats actually available.

 Here are some different credit card strategies that you can use to travel to Hawaii for free: